jose-donato/nikitarudenko.dev/about.md

 ---
 bio: I am a **frontend developer** with some skills in a Node.js-driven backend world.
-  I always loved bringing a great experience to users.
+  I always loved bringing a great experience to users, this is what helps your creation to stand out.
 Fortunately, one day it became my profession.
 My best friends in this occupation are **React** and **Next.js.**
 avatar: "/public/uploads/avatar.jpg"
 my_stack:
 - color_name: blue